wentasah/novaboot/README.md

 solely from English letters, numbers, dashes '-' and underscores '\_' (note that dot '.' is not included) are read in alphabetical order.

 Then novaboot searches for files named `.novaboot` starting from the directory of the novaboot script (or working directory, see bellow) and continuing upwards up to the root directory.
-The found configuration files are then read in order from the root directory downwards.
+The found configuration files are then read in the opposite order (i.e. from the root directory downwards).
+This allows to have, for example, user specific configuration in `~/.novaboot` and project specific one in `~/project/.novaboot`.

 In certain cases, the location of the novaboot script cannot be determined in this early phase.
-This happens either when the script is read from the standard input or when novaboot is invoked explicitly and options precede the script name, as in the example ["4."](#4) above.
+This happens either when the script is read from the standard input or when novaboot is invoked explicitly as in the example ["4."](#4) above.
 In this case the current working directory is used as a starting point for configuration file search instead of the novaboot script directory.

 - -c, --config=_filename_